The Cook Roofing Company Difference:

 Wood shake or wood shingle roofs are getting rare, but they used to be very common.
 Some areas no longer allow them because of the risk of fire.
 We can install them where allowed.

 Slate Roofing Shingles, Tile Roofing Shingles

 Not typically referred to as shingles, we do install and repair tile, slate, and stone roofing.

 Solar Roof Tiles

-If you have not replaced your roof since the year 2000, your roof is probably getting close to that time.
+If you have not replaced your roof in the last 25 years, it's probably about time to take your roof out to pasture.
 Most asphalt shingles will last between 20-40 years under optimal conditions.
-If your roof has had a lot of traffic, leaves, hail, or is poorly ventilated, it can wear out much faster.
+If your roof has had a lot of traffic, leaves, hail, or is poorly ventilated, it can wear out much more quickly.
 Most of Texas has experienced 5-10 hail storms just over the past few years, and this tends to prompt roof replacements.
-Granules fall off, the asphalt becomes brittle and cracks, high winds can rip the mastic (black sticky stuff) seal apart and tear tabs off the shingle - especially on 3 tab roofs.
-Whatever the reason your roof might be worn out, Cook Roofing Company has a plan to meet your needs - including financing.
+The asphalt becomes brittle and cracks, granules fall off, high winds can rip the mastic (black adhesive) seal apart and tear tabs off the shingle - especially on 3 tab roofs.
+Whatever the reason your roof might be worn out, Cook Roofing Company has a the experience and skills to meet your needs - including help with financing.
 So call us for a free estimate today at 432-223-0542.